oracle/oci-grafana-metrics/docs/using.md

 2. Window
 3. Aggregation

-All other fields must be selected using the drop downs.
+All other fields must be selected using the drop-downs.
 Use the pencil icon to toggle the editor mode.

 Example:
 Try pasting this ```AllRequests[1m].max()```

-[1m] represents the value of window.
-Similarly, the value can be set to 2m, 3m , 1h etc where the 1st part reprsents a number the second part represents the time denomination.
+[1m] represents the value of the window.
+Similarly, the value can be set to 2m, 3m, 1h, etc where the 1st part represents a number and the second part represents the time denomination.